ACTivate History

 We ask the participating schools and other educational institutions to designate a teacher-coordinator to support implementation.
 Teachers will receive:

 • A detailed Teacher Guide and ready-to-use resources.
-Try some of them here.

-• Training and ongoing support from our research team
+• Training and ongoing support from our research team.

 We value teachers’ time and understand their busy schedules.